bajamircea/bajamircea.github.io/_posts/2015-10-30-dependency-reduction.markdown

 categories: coding cpp
 ---

-Reducing dependecies is a fundamental refactoring technique.
+Reducing dependencies is a fundamental refactoring technique.
 It addresses the problem of too many dependencies by introducing additional abstractions, where each abstraction in turn is smaller and simpler.